Moving Checklist: Everything You Need To Know (Just About)

 - Change of Address.
 Head to your post office or usps.gov and fill out a change of address form.

 - Notify Important Parties.
-Let your bank, credit card and insurance companies, your employer’s HR department, and any magazine or newspaper you subscribe to, know about move and ensure they have your new address.
+Let your bank, credit card, and insurance companies, your employer’s human resources department, and any magazine or newspaper you subscribe to know about the move and ensure they have your new address.

 - Medical Records.
 Request your medical records be forwarded if you have a new doctor and dentist picked out, or request a copy for yourself and ask for a referral.

 - Call Smooth Move People to schedule your move.
 We’ll exchange contact information and get the moving process on our end started.

 - Set up a babysitter or playdate for children during moving day.